BETA — Earn free Robux at earnaldo.com

 Game Passes

 Monobombo is free to play and currently sells a small, mostly cosmetic set of game passes.
 The confirmed lineup is x2 wins (99 Robux, which doubles the wins you earn per match victory), plus two cosmetic monkey skins, Mona Playa EXCLUSIVE (49 Robux) and Mono Ganster EXCLUSIVE (79 Robux).
 None of these change the core defusal — the two EXCLUSIVE passes are appearance items, and x2 wins simply speeds up how fast your win counter climbs.
 You can defuse every bomb and rack up wins entirely for free; the passes are optional.
-As a brand-new game that updates frequently (it was updated again the same week it launched), the store lineup and prices may change, so always check the in-game shop for the current options before buying.
+Because the game is still in beta and updates frequently, the store lineup and prices may change, so always check the in-game shop for the current options before buying.

 Does Monobombo Have Codes?

-As of June 30, 2026, Monobombo does not appear to have a code system, and there are no active codes.
-It is a brand-new game from June 2026, no reputable code tracker covers it, and the official description references no codes or redeem feature.
+As of August 13, 2026, Monobombo does not appear to have a code system, and there are no active codes.
+No reputable code tracker verifies any working code, and the official description references no codes or redeem feature.
 Be careful here: searching "Monobombo codes" often surfaces codes for a completely different game called Monkey Bomb Tag (things like M0NKE or sixseven) — those are for that game and will not work in Monobombo.
 Don't waste time on them.
 If Monobombo ever adds a code system, it would most likely come through the developer's group or socials, and we'll list any legitimate code the moment it's confirmed.
 We track the real status on our Monobombo codes page, and you can see how the two games differ in our Monobombo vs Monkey Bomb Tag comparison.

-Monobombo's game passes — the x2 wins booster and the Mona Playa and Mono Ganster monkey skins — all cost Robux.
-If you want them without spending out of pocket, you can earn Robux through Earnaldo by completing simple tasks and put it toward doubling your wins or dressing up your monkey.
+Monobombo's game passes — the x2 wins booster (99 Robux) and the Mona Playa and Mono Ganster monkey skins — all cost Robux, but none of them are needed to defuse bombs or climb the win counter.
+If you do want them without spending out of pocket, you can earn Robux through Earnaldo by completing simple tasks and put it toward doubling your wins or dressing up your monkey.
 Here is how Earnaldo works.
-If you like co-op chaos, our Monkey Bomb Tag guide covers a related monkey-and-bomb game.
+If you like co-op chaos, our Monkey Bomb Tag guide covers a related monkey-and-bomb game, and our Monobombo vs Monkey Bomb Tag comparison helps you pick between the two.

 Earn Free Robux While You Play